turing-machines/mentals-ai/README.md

 # Mentals AI

 A tool to build and run autonomous agents using only natural language, with loops, memory and tools.
 This is not just another AI agent framework.
-We are bringing a new vision of what a system for future AI applications should look like.
+This is an effort to provide new insights into what the system should look like for future AI applications.

 - [Key Concepts](#key-concepts)
     - [Instruction (prompt)](#instruction-prompt)